 Social Media Tips for MBA Applicants

-It doesn’t end with the admissions committee, either.
+But it’s not just the admissions committee you need to worry about.
 Let’s say you are invited to interview with a local alum; that person might try to find out as much information about you as possible before your chat.
 Once you’re at school, potential internship and full-time employers could perform an even more extensive online background check.
 Your fellow classmates might do some digging, too!

-In fact, savvy candidates actually use these venues to boost their credibility.
-For example, you can also use social media to solidify the good impressions made through your application materials.
+Rest assured, we’re not saying that being active on Twitter, Instagram, Facebook, and other social media platforms is negative.
+In fact, savvy candidates actually use these avenues to boost their credibility.
+For example, you can use social media to solidify the good impressions made through your application materials.

 Let’s say that you’re hoping to switch careers after business school.
 One of your essays talks about your intention to work for a company that develops clean-energy options in third-world countries.
 You could tweet links to articles or books you’re reading on the subject.
 Maybe you post about a local conference you attended.
 Perhaps you give your take on the most promising advancements in the field.

 Or, maybe your career to date has led you to become somewhat of an expert on microfinance.
 Reinforce that reputation through your online presence.
 Let people know when you were quoted in an article or asked to be on a panel.

 Are you a marketing guru?
 It would be easy to weigh in on — or share — what some of the biggest brands are doing on social media.
 The key is to keep things professional and on point.
 It’s absolutely fine to let your personality shine through, too — just as it should in your essays.

 And you’re already following the programs you’re applying to, right?
 Doing so could be a great way to get insight into a school that you could work into your essays.